 I was born in 1932 in a little town called Bingara in northern NSW.
 I thought it was lovely, but my mum would have thought differently.
 To her and others who called it home, it was Struggle Town.
 There was little money, the Great Depression was in full swing and we were surviving mainly on food coupons.

 There were eight of us kids and in the main, we got along okay, though at times I thought one of my brothers had inherited my father’s mean streak.
-I recall one such time as being when he chased me to the roof of the house simply because I had eaten the last carrot.
+I recall one such time as being when he chased me up onto the roof of the house simply because I had eaten the last carrot.
 In hindsight, the real cruelty stands out as being the chronic lack of food that drove such desperate behavior.

-In other respects, I consider I had a good childhood in that I had so much freedom to explore the beautiful and rugged landscape.
+In other respects I consider I had a good childhood in that I had so much freedom to explore the beautiful and rugged landscape.
 I loved to go up to the mountains, climb the monkey ropes and swing from them, then quench my thirst from the natural spring waters.
 Those were the happy times for me in Struggle Town.

 Our closest neighbors lived over the hill.
 There was Sweetie and Dolly, their brother, Sonny, their mother, father, and Granny.
 The girls were my closest friends.

 Years later I was telling the story to my Aunt Jean.
-She suggested they must have buried Granny in the paddock.
+She suggested they must have buried Granny in the fields.
 We had a good laugh about that.
 What else could you do?
 I am sure she survived, but perhaps was moved to a safer location – away from Sonny!

 As it turned out, we would soon also be leaving Bingara.